 - Aeolian source: In this case, the dust is made of topsoil blown into the cave during dust storms.
 Expected materials include silica, organic matter such as grass and leaves, pollen and clays.

 - Bird droppings: Most notably owls, swallows and swiftlets in Eastern Australian caves.
 Sooty owls (Tito tenebricosa) have favourite sites which are used by successive generations however the "dust" in this case is specific to only one place in the cave and does not have the soft qualities of other sources of dust.
-The droppings of owls are the voided remains of small animals and are a good indicator of the type of prey available to the owls over a long climatic period.
+The droppings of owls are the voided remains of small animals and are a good indicator of the type of prey available to generations of owls over a long climatic period.

 - Bat guano: This is often a constituent of cave entrance dust.
 Some caves have large deposits of bat guano which have been mined in the past.
 Guano heaps, however, do not usually produce the fine dry dust that one sinks into in cave entrances however some of the constituents of bat guano may play a role in its formation.